Lewis Ward (Canadian football): Professional career

+Ottawa Redblacks (first stint)

 Ward went undrafted in the 2017 CFL draft and instead returned to school for his fifth year of eligibility.
 Following a successful 2017 season, he signed with the Ottawa Redblacks on 3 January 2018.
 Following the departure of 2017 kicker, Brett Maher, the Redblacks had an open competition for their kicking position between Ward, Richie Leone, Sergio Castillo, and Mathieu Hebert.
 He went 4-for-4 on field goal attempts in the pre-season and won the starting placekicking job with Leone handling punts and kickoffs.

 On 28 July 2018, Ward tied an Ottawa Football Club record by making seven field goals in a single game, tying him with Terry Baker in 1984 and Dean Dorsey in 1989.
 On 11 August 2018, he set the all-time CFL rookie record for consecutive field goals made with 22, surpassing Luca Congi's benchmark of 21.
 He continued that streak to 22 September 2018 in a game against the Edmonton Eskimos, where he broke Rene Paredes' single-season consecutive field goal record of 32 made in 2016 with his 33rd straight in the second quarter of that game.
 In that same game, he again made all seven of his field goal attempts, tying his own club record and extending his streak to 37 consecutive field goals made.
 In the following game against the Winnipeg Blue Bombers, he broke the all-time consecutive field goal record of 39 made, also by Paredes, over the 2012-2013 seasons, by connecting on all three of his field goal attempts to bring his streak to 40.
 On 19 October 2018, against the Hamilton Tiger-Cats, Ward broke the professional football record of 44 consecutive field goals made by breaking Adam Vinatieri's record from the National Football League with his 45th straight field goal.
 He finished the 2018 regular season having made 51 field goals out of 52 attempts, shattering Paredes' single-season field goal accuracy record of 94.74% with a completion percentage of 98.08%.
 His single season consecutive field goal streak finished at 48 made by the end of the regular season.
 He was named as the Redblacks' nominee for the league's Most Outstanding Rookie and Most Outstanding Special Teams Player.
 At the 2018 Shaw CFL Awards ceremony, he won both awards, becoming the first ever kicker to win the Most Outstanding Rookie Award.